-Again, we do not believe in, nor do we conduct traditional “Tryouts.”
 We have no set tryout dates, nor do we do private evaluations.
 It is best for new candidates to participate in our Fall Baseball program (outside) or our Winter Workouts.
 The Winter Workouts are repetition-oriented sessions held indoors at Harvard University and Boston College.
 They are by invitation only.
 Our network of professional scouts, high school, and college coaches also provide recommendations for players who may benefit from the Ruffnecks experience.
-While new candidates are encouraged to participate in Fall Baseball, attendance at all the sessions is not required; we only ask that players wishing to join the program make an effort to get involved as much as they can.
+We only ask that players wishing to join the program make an effort to get involved as much as they can.
 We add players each year to a core of returners at each level.
-We have rosters of ample size to compete.
-Our College Development rosters may have as many as 20 (including players who only pitch).
 Expectations are clearly laid out upon enrollment.

 Our Mission & Track Record

-Our mission is to provide student-athletes who aspire to play college baseball with the opportunities for development and exposure to reach their goals.
-Again, this does no mean we can automatically deliver a college outcome or an athletic scholarship even though we have “high band” baseball players who are devoted to the game.
+Our mission is to provide student-athletes who aspire to play college baseball with opportunities for development and exposure to reach their goals.
+Again, this does not mean we can automatically deliver a college outcome or an athletic scholarship.
 The program is integrally involved in the recruiting process, guidance, and school placement with players and their families.
 The results speak for themselves… on field results, kids going to schools, Area Code selections, and even drafted players.
-Other programs may make promises and claims, but we have built this program for 14 years on a proven track record.
+Other programs may make promises and claims, but we have built a respected brand for 20 years on a proven track record.
 Consider:

-- Ruffnecks alums have played at many of the top schools in the country, including Harvard, Brown, Dartmouth, Columbia, Princeton, Penn, Yale, Georgetown, Lafayette, Penn State University, Clemson, Coastal Carolina, Holy Cross, North Carolina, Vanderbilt University, Boston College, William and Mary, Wake Forest University, Stanford University, UMass, UConn; Ruffnecks at Small Colleges include Amherst, Bates, Bowdoin, Williams, Trinity, Colby, Ithaca College, Johns Hopkins, and others.
-This is not ancient history… this is ongoing.
+- Ruffnecks alums have played at many of the top schools in the country, including all the IVYs, Georgetown, The U.S. Naval Academy, Penn State University, Clemson, Coastal Carolina, Holy Cross, North Carolina, Vanderbilt University, Boston College, William and Mary, Wake Forest University, Stanford University, UMass, UConn; Small Colleges include Amherst, Bates, Bowdoin, Williams, Trinity, Colby, Ithaca College, Johns Hopkins, and others.
+This is not ancient history… it is ongoing work.

 - Over 50 Ruffnecks have been drafted by MLB organizations since 2008.
 Ryan Westmoreland was the first as a 6th round pick of the Boston Red Sox in 2008.
 We have had players selected in the 2nd, 3rd, and 4th Rounds.
 In 2014, Isan Diaz became the highest draft pick for a former Ruffnecks as the 2nd Round pick of the Arizona Diamondbacks.
 He made his MLB debut in 2019.

-- Our teams are successful in terms of wins and losses, not because we demand victory, but because we ask players to prepare and conduct themselves by standards of excellence that have endured over time.
-We succeed in high-profile tournaments because of these principles and the way in which we conduct ourselves in travel, preparation, and effort.
+- Our teams are successful in terms of wins and losses, not because we demand victory, but because we ask players to prepare and conduct themselves by standards of excellence that are non-negotiable and endure as foundational values for success.
+Success is based on these principles and the effort to adhere to them.

-- Players are observed over time and through our year-round activities, not simply in a tryout.
-Our alliances with professional scouts, coaches, college coaches, and others throughout the game of baseball provide exposure in real, evaluative ways, not through expensive showcases… which brings us to the underlying foundation of the Mission… Develop players and young men on and off the field.
-Expect to be seen, and go about your business as if someone is always watching and evaluating.
+- Our alliances with professional scouts, college coaches, and others throughout the game of baseball provide exposure in real, evaluative ways, not through expensive showcases… which returns us to the underlying foundation of the Mission… Develop players and young men on and off the field.
+Expect to be seen, and go about your business as if someone is always watching.

 Developmental Philosophy & Objectives

-We are a College Development Program (CDP) committed to travel baseball.
+We are a College Development Program committed to travel baseball.
 Each year builds on the prior year’s experiences, developmental foundations, and principles.
-Indeed, we have a strong core of players who are multi-year Ruffnecks.
-Yet we add new players to our rosters each season.
+We maintain a strong core of players who are multi-year Ruffnecks.
+We add new players to our rosters each season.
 The most important criteria is that they must fit in, and we must have an opportunity for them to develop.
 We tell our players that if they want to find out how good they are, we will put them in front of the best competition, wherever that takes us.
-Few programs in the Northeast commit comparable resources, a higher proportion of its operating budget, and subsidizes more in development than the Ruffnecks.
-We are committed to Non-Parent, professional coaching for all our teams.
-We do not permit parent coaches or assistants.
+Few programs anywhere commit comparable resources, a higher proportion of its operating budget, or subsidizes more in development than the Ruffnecks.
+Our Non-Parent, professional coaching model is for all our teams.
+We do not permit parent coaches, assistants, or scorekeepers.
 We are founded on this principle and we ask parents to support our goal to have each player become his own advocate on the baseball field.

 - 13U Ruffnecks: This is a year of transition to the big diamond.
-It is also a year of separation of talent as well as preparation for high school baseball.
-We like to say, “Baseball begins at 90.”
+It is the first step.
+13U Ruffnecks baseball builds a foundation.
+It can be very challenging.
+We say, “Baseball begins at 90.”
 Of course we mean the 90 foot diamond.
 Hard 90’s; Hard turns; Insistence on doing things certain ways… 13U players re-learn the game of baseball.
 Success on the small diamonds of Little League does not necessarily translate to success on the big diamond.
-Our 13s played around 70 games, including against older competition.
+Our 13s play approximately 60 games, including against older competition.

-- 14U Ruffnecks: A year of accelerated competition and travel.
+- 14U Ruffnecks: A year of accelerated competition.
 We commit our team to a VERY demanding schedule.
-The 14U developmental curve is challenging.
-We will continue to evolve our model for the 14U Ruffnecks, including a schedule that includes significant baseball activity in the summer that mirrors the objectives of the Upper Program.
+Our model for the 14U Ruffnecks, includes a summer schedule that mirrors the objectives of the Upper Program.
 We do not play in a league during April in May.
 We schedule prep and HS JV opponents to challenge our players.
-From Memorial Day through the end of July, we are focused on tournament play and travel.
+From Memorial Day through the end of July, we focus on tournament play and travel.
 Some players from the 14U roster join the 15U and 16U teams for events after the 14U season ends in mid July (15U-17U summer schedules go through the first week of August).

-- 15U Ruffnecks (Mostly rising sophomores – Class of 2024 and some younger 2023 grads): This is the most significant transition in the development of Ruffnecks baseball players.
-Competition is against older players and teams.
-Very little competition is age-specific for 15U players.
-We design a schedule comparable to the 16U and 17U schedules, often participating in the very same events.
-A June – early August schedule includes weekday activity.
+- 15U Ruffnecks: Mostly rising sophomores: This is a significant transition in the development of Ruffnecks baseball players.
+The schedule is comparable to the 16U and 17U schedules, often participating in the very same events.
+A June thru early August schedule includes weekday activity.
 The program is designed to be an “every day” program in summer for serious baseball players.
 Historically, on average, two-thirds of our 15U roster will have varsity high school experience prior to the 15U summer.
 The 15U season may be the most challenging in our program.

 Financial Aid and Outreach Initiatives: In short, every player is subsidized.
 We are the least expensive, most value conscious program of its kind in our region.
 Period.
 In 2023 the Club awarded $27,000 in financial aid to players who otherwise could not afford to participate.
 The Ruffnecks have reached into the greater Boston community over the past several years to enable players from inner-city backgrounds to enjoy the experience of travel baseball.

 How We Travel

-- While on major road trips, players fly or bus with their teammates.
+While on road trips, players fly or bus with their teammates.
 We stay in hotels, eat, and transport our players to and from games in team vans or buses.
 We do not cram players into hotel rooms.
 We house players ONE to a bed.
 There is very little “down” time.
 Curfews are strictly imposed.
 Roommate assignments are arbitrarily made.
-We have devised a meal plan with the consultation of a sports nutritionist (though deserts are still fun!).
-We have administrative assistants travel with our teams who prepare home cooked meals.
+We follow a meal plan with the consultation of a sports nutritionist (though deserts are still fun!).
+We have administrative assistants (often the spouse of a coach) who prepare home cooked meals.
 We eat well.
 Our coaches ensure proper hydration and do their best to adhere to the guidelines of good nutrition while on the road.
-We do not frequent “fast food” establishments.
-We usually go out to one or two team dinners while on the road to break up the routine.
+We do not buy or bring teams to “fast food” establishments.
+We may go out to a team dinner while on the road to break up the routine.

-- When traveling, the team is on our watch.
-We customarily (especially at the younger ages) have a parent representative who helps coordinate communication between the activities of the team and the core of parents in attendance on a given trip.
-Of course not all parents can attend all trips.
-Our parent groups have traditionally evolved into very supportive partners in our effort to make sure each player has someone looking out for him while on trips far from home.
+- During travel, the team is on the Club’s watch.
+We customarily (especially at the younger ages or 13u & 14u) have a parent representative who helps coordinate communication among the core of parents in attendance on a given trip.
+Not all parents attend all trips.
+Our parent groups are supportive partners in our effort to make sure each player has someone looking out for him while on trips far from home.

 - We exercise careful accountability for players.
 The hotels we designate as “team hotels” are for the players and coaches.
 We discourage families from staying in the team hotel.
-Almost without exception, we contract with hotels that have a second, nearby property for parents.
+Almost always, we contract with hotels that have other properties nearby for parents.
 The Club pays for and coordinates player travel.
 We do not book travel or hotel rooms for parents.